aracyla/tetris-c/README.md

 # TetrisC
-Simple tetris made in C -- did a long time a go.
+Simple tetris made in C - did a long time a go.
+It only has the study purpose.